anthonysharpy/sandbank/README.md

 The basics you need to know:
 - To configure the database and change some performance-related settings, you can modify `Config.cs` (the default settings will work very well for 95% of people).

-- You need to manually initialise the database when the game starts by calling `Sandbank.InitialiseAsync()`.
-This might take some time if you have lots of data; you can either use `await Sandbank.InitialiseAsync()` or `Sandbank.InitialiseAsync().GetAwaiter().GetResult()`.
-You can also check `Sandbank.IsInitialised` to see if the database has been initialised yet.

 - The data you want to save must be in a _**class**_.
 Structs are not supported.
 Structs are supported when used inside a class, though.

 - You can't use different class types with the same collection.
 It's one class per collection.